Is CPU Water Cooling Worth It?

 LCD screen on the H150i Elite LCD – Source: Corsair

 And that’s just one example.
-NZXT, Arctic, Deepcool, and the rest of the brands have their own unique visual traits.
+NZXT, Arctic, Deepcool, and the rest of the labels have their own distinctive visual characteristics.

 Thermals And Acoustics

-Water cooling is almost always superior in heat dissipation compared to air.
-Some AIOs, like the EK Elite 360 and Lian Li Galahad 360/240, are 10 degrees Celsius cooler than a Noctua NH-D15, one of the best air coolers.
+Water cooling is nearly always superior in heat dissipation compared to air.
+Some AIOs, like the EK Elite 360 and Lian Li Galahad 360/240, are 10 degrees Celsius chillier than a Noctua NH-D15, one of the best air coolers.

-Custom water loops are usually cooler than these AIOs and produce less noise, so another huge reason why liquid cooling can be worth it.
+Custom water loops are typically cooler than these AIOs and produce less noise, so another huge reason why liquid cooling can be worth it.

 Final Words

-Water cooling definitely has its disadvantages, but the advantages absolutely overshadow them.
+Water cooling certainly has its drawbacks, but the benefits absolutely overshadow them.
 So, is liquid cooling worth it?
-Most definitely, if it fits your needs and budget.
+Most certainly, if it fits your needs and budget.

 You Might Like These Too